Here's How To Read Your Eye Prescription and Impress Your Optometrists

 PD

 This stands for pupillary distance.
 There are two measurements for pupillary distance: monocular, which measures the distance from your pupil to the bridge of your nose, and binocular, which measures the distance from one pupil to the other.
+This measurement is really important for making sure your pair of glasses effectively corrects your vision.

 It’s a lot of info to remember, but we’re confident if you jot a few notes in the palm of your hand, you’ll sound like a vision wiz at your next appointment.